-When making market selection decisions, we must not only be able to correctly identify who the customer is (i.e., correctly identify the job executor), but we must also be able to correctly determine what job they are hiring products to perform.
+When developing a market selection strategy, we must not only be able to correctly identify who the customer is (i.e., correctly identify the job executor), but we must also be able to correctly determine what job they are hiring products to perform.
 That is not always easy.
 Here are three insights we use to get the answer right:

 1. We think about the job from the customer’s perspective, not the company’s.
 For example, a company that supplies herbicides to farmers may conclude that growers (the job executors) are trying to kill weeds, while the growers might say the job-to-be-done is to grow a crop.